xizon/Uix-Page-Builder/README.md

 * Optimized core stylesheets for front-end.
 * Added "Glory" template (new).
-* Added "Timeline" shortcode (new).
+* Added "Comfortableness" template (new).
-* Enhanced "Comfortableness" module.
+* Enhanced "Parallax" module.
 * Optimized for the editor.
 * Optimized for the color selector.
 * Fixed error in default template image path.